 will be made available in an alternate format.

 On March 7, 2013, President Barack Obama signed into law the Violence Against Women Reauthorization Act of 2013 (VAWA).
-VAWA 2013 expands judicial and law enforcement tools to combat violence against victims of domestic violence, dating violence, sexual assault, and stalking.
+VAWA 2013 expands judicial and law enforcement tools to combat violence against victims of domestic violence, dating violence, sexual assault, stalking, and human trafficking.
 This Notice to Public Housing Applicants and Tenants Regarding the Violence Against Women Act summarizes the VAWA rights of applicants and tenants and responsibilities of the Houston Housing Authority.

 Gender-Neutral

-VAWA is gender-neutral and applies to men, women, and children who seek VAWA protection as victims of domestic violence, dating violence, sexual assault, or stalking.
+VAWA is gender-neutral and applies to men, women, and children who seek VAWA protection as victims of domestic violence, dating violence, sexual assault, stalking, or human trafficking.

 Protections for Victims

-The Houston Housing Authority shall not deny admission for an applicant or evict a tenant solely on the basis of the person’s status as a victim of domestic violence, dating violence, sexual assault, or stalking.
+The Houston Housing Authority shall not deny admission for an applicant or evict a tenant solely on the basis of the person’s status as a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking.
 In addition, criminal activity directly related to domestic violence, dating violence, sexual assault, or stalking shall not be cause for denial of admission or eviction.

 Documentation of Domestic Violence, Dating Violence, Sexual Assault, or Stalking